charlielito/teachable-machines-audio-demo/README.md

 ```

 ## Running the demo
 First you need to identify the `ID` of the device you want to control.
-For that just get the list of all devices for you ewelink account with:
+For that just get the list of all devices for you `ewelink` account with:

 ```
 node get_devices.js -e <my@email.com> -p <my-password>
 ```
 Look for the property `deviceid`.

 Now you are ready to run the demo.
-If you want to change from model, change https://github.com/charlielito/teachable-machines-audio-demo/blob/master/index.html#L18 with the URL of your trained model.
+If you want to change to another model, change https://github.com/charlielito/teachable-machines-audio-demo/blob/master/index.html#L18 with the URL of your trained model.

 Finally run: